Branding & Communications | Freelance

 White 'Nick for Congress logo' on a purple background Purple 'Nick for Congress logo' on a light blue background Purple 'Nick for Congress logo' on a cream background

-Utah’s second congressional district includes about half of the state’s land (48.7% to be exact), so we had many demographics with unique interests.
-It includes dense cities, rural farming towns, four colleges, four national parks, and many state parks and monuments.
+At the time of this election, Utah’s second congressional district included about half of the state’s land (48.7% to be exact), so we had many demographics with unique interests.
+It included dense cities, rural farming towns, four colleges, four national parks, and many state parks and monuments.

 In order to appeal to the varied audiences within the district, I created several standard campaign pieces (postcards, handouts, etc.), buttons (including for Hispanic heritage and Pride events), and other giveaways (shirts, stickers, and car magnets).
 To assist with fundraising, I also created two lines of print-on-demand merchandise that we advertised through social media and email.